LLM Collaboration With Multi-Agent Reinforcement Learning: Introduction

-In this paper, we model LLM collaboration as a cooperative MARL problem \cite{marl-book} and formalize it as a Decentralized Partially Observable Markov Decision Process (Dec-POMDP) \cite{decpomdp}.
+We model LLM collaboration as a cooperative MARL problem \cite{marl-book,marl} and formalize it as a Decentralized Partially Observable Markov Decision Process (Dec-POMDP) \cite{decpomdp}.
 In LLM collaboration, multiple trainable LLMs generate responses synchronously based on their individual prompts.
 The external environment evolves according to the joint responses until the dialog ends.
 This general model allows a wide range of problems to be modeled and solved using versions of MARL algorithms.
-Following the efficient practice of Group Relative Policy Optimization (GRPO)~\cite{deepseek-r1}, we propose Multi-Agent GRPO (MAGRPO) that trains LLMs in a multi-turn setting.
+Following the efficient practice of Group Relative Policy Optimization (GRPO)~\cite{deepseek-math}, we propose Multi-Agent GRPO (MAGRPO) that trains LLMs in a multi-turn setting.
 MAGRPO leverages centralized group-relative advantages for joint optimization, while preserving decentralized execution for each agent.
-Our method builds off of state-of-the-art LLM approaches in GRPO and MARL approaches for centralized training and decentralized execution, such as MAPPO \cite{mappo}.
-Our experiments show that MAGRPO develops various cooperation schemes, improving response efficiency with high quality.
+The resulting method builds off of state-of-the-art LLM approaches in GRPO and MARL approaches for centralized training and decentralized execution, such as MAPPO \cite{mappo}.
+Our experiments demonstrate that MAGRPO is able to learn different cooperation schemes while producing efficient and high-quality responses.

-Our contributions can be summarized as follows: (i) We model the LLM collaboration as a cooperative MARL problem, where multiple LLMs cooperate to generate joint responses; (ii) We implement the MAGRPO algorithm, which optimizes agent cooperation through aligned rewards while maintaining decentralized execution to maintain efficiency; (iii) Our experiments demonstrate that fine-tuning with MAGRPO improves both response efficiency and quality in coding collaboration; (iv) We provide a detailed analysis of the limitations of existing approaches and outline open challenges in applying MARL to LLM collaboration.
+Our contributions can be summarized as follows: (i) We model the LLM collaboration as a cooperative MARL problem, where multiple LLMs cooperate to generate joint responses; (ii) We develop the MAGRPO algorithm, which optimizes agent cooperation through aligned rewards while maintaining decentralized execution to maintain efficiency; (iii) Our experiments demonstrate that fine-tuning with MAGRPO improves both response efficiency and quality in writing and coding collaboration; (iv) We provide an analysis of the limitations of existing approaches and outline open challenges in applying MARL to LLM collaboration.